 OPEN

-Successful candidates for these posts will know how to:
+Successful candidates will know or be able to learn how to:

 - Perform research in malaria individual-based modeling